timothyjellison/jquery-validation-plugin-tutorial/README.md

 The ```rules()``` method returns, adds, and removes rules to/from form elements.
 We're going to wait to discuss this further.
 It will make a lot more sense once you've gotten to know the ```validate()``` method.

-##```validate()``` config object properties
+##```validate()``` options

 The ```validate()``` method takes an object as its sole parameter.
-We'll refer to this parameter throughout this tutorial as the config object because it specifies all of our form's configuration settings up front.
-The config object can contain 25 different properties.
+We'll refer to this parameter throughout this tutorial as the options because it specifies all of our form's configuration settings up front.
+The options can contain 25 different properties.
 Here's a comprehensive list, followed by a quick overview of all 25 properties.
 Each property explanation builds on the ones that came before, so you'll probably get the most out of this section if you read it sequentially.

 ```javascript